bugsam/write-ups/burp/oauth-vulnerabilities.md

 - Click now in Login with Social Media and delete the Carlos user to complete the lab

 ### >> 3.
 Lab: OAuth account hijacking via redirect_uri

+>> This lab uses an OAuth service to allow users to log in with their social media account.
+A misconfiguration by the OAuth provider makes it possible for an attacker to steal authorization codes associated with other users' accounts.
+To solve the lab, steal an authorization code associated with the admin user, then use it to access their account and delete Carlos.
+The admin user will open anything you send from the exploit server and they always have an active session with the OAuth service.
+You can log in with your own social media account using the following credentials: wiener:peter.

 - There is a redirect_url vulnerability where you can change the destination of the callback.